some100/bootmgr-rs/bootmgr-rs-slint/README.md

 This frontend has an editor implemented using Slint's `LineEdit` widget.
 This editor is strictly mouse driven.
 Either ESC or the Cancel button can be used to exit the editor.

 ![rEFInd-ish carousel boot manager](/images/bootmgr-rs-slint.gif)

+# Licensing

+This frontend code is licensed under GPLv3 or later.
+The Slint language files are licensed under MIT.